Spectral Measures for $G_2$ II: finite subgroups: The finite subgroups of

 We next consider the eigenvalues of the representation matrices of $\Gamma$.
 If the elements in a conjugacy class $C_n$ of $\Gamma$ have order $n$, then $(C_n)^n = Z(\Gamma)$, where $Z(\Gamma)$ is the center of $\Gamma$.
-If the center is trivial, then the eigenvalues $\xi$ of the matrices representing these elements must satisfy $\xi^n = 1$ (this is the case for $PSL$, $PGL$ and $PU(3;3)$).
+If the center is trivial, which is the case for all subgroups of $G_2$, then the eigenvalues $\xi$ of the matrices representing these elements must satisfy $\xi^n = 1$.
 Since $\chi_{\lambda}(\Gamma_j)$ is the sum of the eigenvalues $\xi$, it is usually possible to write down the complete set of eigenvalues from the information provided by the character table of $\Gamma$ and the fact that the eigenvalues must be powers of $n^{\mathrm{th}}$ roots of unity.
 Where there is some ambiguity, we can pin down the correct choice for the set of eigenvalues from the following considerations.
 Suppose there is ambiguity regarding the eigenvalues of the conjugacy class $C_{mn}$ whose elements have order $mn$, $m,n \in \mathbb{N}$.
 If there is only one conjugacy class $C_n$ whose elements have order $n$, then for $g \in C_{mn}$, $g^m \in C_n$, and since $g, g^m$ commute, their corresponding representation matrices can be simultaneously diagonalised, and thus the eigenvalues of $C_n$ must be $m^{\mathrm{th}}$ powers of those for $C_{mn}$.
 Suppose now that there is more than one conjugacy class $C_n^{(j)}$ whose elements have order $n$.
 Since $g^m$ are all conjugate for conjugate $g$, we see that there exists a $j$ such that $g^m \in C_n^{(j)}$ for all $g \in C_{mn}$.
 It turns out in all the cases considered here that there is only one consistent choice of $j$ such that the eigenvalues of $C_n^{(j)}$ are $m^{\mathrm{th}}$ powers of those for $C_{mn}$ for all (irreducible) representations.

 As was shown in \cite[$\S$4]{evans/pugh:2009v}, the eigenvalues of the representation matrices of $\Gamma$ can be written in the form $\chi_{\varrho_j}(C) = \mathrm{Tr}(\varrho_j(g))$, where $g$ is any element of the conjugacy class $C$ of $\Gamma$.
-Every element $g \in \Gamma$ is conjugate to an element $d$ in the maximal torus of $G_2$, i.e. $\varrho_j(h^{-1}gh) = \varrho_j(d) = (\varrho_j|_{\mathbb{T}^2})(t_1,t_2)$ for some $(t_1,t_2) \in \mathbb{T}^2$, for $j=1,2$, where $\varrho_j|_{\mathbb{T}^2}$ is given by \cite{evans/pugh:2012i}
+Every element $g \in \Gamma$ is conjugate to an element $d$ in the maximal torus of $G_2$, i.e. $\varrho_j(h^{-1}gh) = \varrho_j(d) = (\varrho_j|_{\bbT^2})(t_1,t_2)$ for some $(t_1,t_2) \in \bbT^2$, for $j=1,2$, where $\varrho_j|_{\bbT^2}$ is given by \cite{evans/pugh:2012i}